freeCodeCamp/guide/src/pages/computer-hardware/motherboard/index.md

 A motherboard provides power and connectivity to the computer's components, and acts as the switchboard for all inter-component communications.
 If the CPU needs to process information that is stored in RAM, for example, the motherboard provides a connection between the CPU and RAM, called the memory bus, to allow for data access.
 A motherboard includes buses for expansion cards (including the GPU), RAM, and hard drives.

+Top manufacturers of motherboards are INTEL , ASUS , ACER, GIGABYTE, IBM , SIMMTRONICS and many more.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
 * <a href='https://www.computerhope.com/jargon/m/mothboar.htm' target='_blank' rel='nofollow'>Motherboard</a>